The Lawrence Welk Show: Format

-Welk frequently had performers sing and play standards from the big band era and the first half of the 20th century.
-He had a particular admiration for those composers contemporary with him, such as Hoagy Carmichael, Henry Mancini, Johnny Mercer, Cole Porter, and Harry Warren; although the show's repertoire was in reality much broader, and would often include pop songs from the 1950s, 1960s, and 1970s—Welk even devoted an entire show to the music of the 1970s in 1978—as well as country music, patriotic music, and religious music, especially if it was thought to appeal to older listeners (and, as Welk stated in 1956, "as long as it's done in the champagne style").
-In one of his most infamous incidents, he asked singers Gail Farrell and Dick Dale to perform Brewer & Shipley's hit song "One Toke Over the Line" (a mock gospel tune riddled with drug references) as a modern spiritual, apparently oblivious to the meaning of the word "toke."
-Brewer responded that although it was "absurd", the duo "got more publicity than we could pay for" from the out-of-place performance.
-Welk, for his part, blamed ABC for pressuring him into including the song, among others he felt did not fit the show's format.
+The Musical Family performed a wide range of music, including adult standards and big band numbers, as well as renditions of pop, country, Christian, and patriotic songs.
+Welk had a particular admiration for composers contemporary with him, such as Hoagy Carmichael, Henry Mancini, Johnny Mercer, Cole Porter, and Harry Warren.
+Welk stated in 1956 that his Musical Family could perform any song "as long as it's done in the champagne style".

+In one of the show's most infamous incidents, singers Gail Farrell and Dick Dale performed "One Toke Over the Line" (a mock gospel song riddled with drug references) as a modern spiritual in a 1971 episode, apparently oblivious to the meaning of the word "toke."
+Songwriter Mike Brewer responded that although it was "absurd", his Brewer & Shipley duo "got more publicity than we could pay for" from the out-of-place performance.
+Welk blamed ABC for pressuring him into including the song, among others he felt did not fit the show's format.

-Almost all of the music performed on the show was done in-house by the show's "Musical Family."
-Special musical guests were a rare and irregular occurrence; these ranged from Henry Mancini to more contemporary artists such as banjoist Eddie Peabody, surf rock group The Chantays, novelty artist Stan Boreson, and country singers Charley Pride and Barbara Mandrell.
+Nearly all the music on the show was performed in-house by the Musical Family, with guest appearances being a rarity.
+Notable exceptions included performances by artists such as Henry Mancini, Eddie Peabody, the Osmond Brothers, The Chantays, Stan Boreson, Charley Pride, Jack Benny, and Barbara Mandrell.

 The closing theme during the syndicated years, with lyrics often performed by the "Musical Family", was "Adios, Au Revoir, Auf Wiedersehen" (composed by George Cates).
 A recording of the song has been edited over the updated credits on PBS reruns.